-Email is one way that end-users can submit tickets to your Zendesk and have conversations with agents to resolve their issues.
+Email is one way that end-users can submit tickets to Zendesk Support and have conversations with agents to resolve their issues.

 Here's how the email workflow works:

-- When an end-user sends an email to your support address, the email creates a ticket in Zendesk.
+- When an end-user sends an email to your support address, it creates a ticket.

-- If an agent updates the ticket in Zendesk, a notification email is sent to the person who sent the original email.
+- If an agent updates the ticket in Zendesk Support, a notification email is sent to the person who sent the original email.

 - If the person replies to the notification email, the reply creates a comment in the ticket.

-You have many options for controlling how your end-users interact with your Zendesk using email.
+You have many options for controlling how your end-users interact with Zendesk Support using email.
 This article gives an overview of some of the options and provides links to more information.

 - Using other email addresses for creating tickets